 It is not as straightforward to show characters in a play.
 Often the actors themselves help bring a text to life.
 However, having done some amateur theatre what I can say categorically is that with a dull script the talent of the actors is irrelevant.
 That is not an issue here.
 There is a range of characters and they all feel distinct from one another.

 We see a range of motivations and people adapting the way they behave to suit their situation.
-Take for instance Lord Capulet who is defensive about the idea of Juliet marrying given her age but in the wake of Tybalt’s death and facing her showing a rebellious side he transforms completely appearing to threaten violence against her.
+Take for instance the character Lord Capulet who is defensive about the idea of Juliet marrying given her age but in the wake of Tybalt’s death and facing her showing a rebellious side he transforms completely appearing to threaten violence against her.

 It is well known that Shakespeare borrowed plot ideas liberally from ancient Greek plays.
 However, with Romeo and Juliet, he broke new ground.
 Of course, it wasn’t the first tragedy but it was the first to use love as the hero’s fatal flaw.
 Up until this point, of course, we had seen love in plays but usually in comedy.
 It was considered not serious enough to warrant being a factor in a tragedy.
 The impact of this has shaped culture immeasurably.